 David Alexander John Steel is an Australian singer-songwriter, guitarist and producer.
 Early in his musical career Steel was a member of various Melbourne pub bands: Related Mechanics in 1976 with Iain Colquhoun, Peter Lillee, John Lloyd and Nick Reischbeth; Moonshine from 1976 to 1977, the Trouts in 1977 with Mark Bell, Stuart Crosby, Dave McNaughton and Rob Stevens; the Satellites from 1978 to 1981; Zeros in 1981; Strange Tennants in 1981 with Alex Formosa, Lawrence Maddy, Bruce Worrall; and Fire Below from 1984 to 1985.

-Fire Below had a line-up of Steel with Lloyd Campbell on guitar, Nigel Harrison on drums and vocals, Michael Kennedy on bass guitar, and Peter Myers on guitar.
+Fire Below had a line-up of Steel on vocals with Lloyd Campbell on guitar, Nigel Harrison on drums and vocals, Michael Kennedy on bass guitar, and Peter Myers on guitar.
 They issued a single, "Walk Tall / Bobby's Got A Gun", produced by Lobby Lloyde in 1985 and provided a track, "Johnny's Tombstone", for a various artists compilation album, 'A Slab of Vic', in that year.
 According to Australian musicologist, Ian McFarlane they, "played a tough brand of pub rock."

 In 1985, Steel, on guitar, vocals and harmonica, joined a newly formed folk rock band, Weddings Parties Anything, alongside Dave Adams on drums; Mick Thomas on lead vocals, bass guitar, guitar and mandolin; Mark Wallace on piano accordion, keyboards and vocals.
 Steel is recorded on their first two studio albums, 'Scorn of the Women' (April 1987) and 'Roaring Days' (April 1988).